Ernst Zundel, deported from Canada on Holocaust denial charges, dies at 78

 Federal Court Justice Pierre Blais in 2005 found Zundel to be a hatemonger who posed a threat to national security because of his close association with white supremacist and neo-Nazi groups that resorted to violence to press their causes.

+“Zundel was an unrepentant anti-Semite and defender of the evil Nazi regime, denying the Holocaust while at the same time fomenting hatred towards Jews,” said Shimon Koffler Fogel, CEO of the Centre for Israel and Jewish Affairs.
+“Zundel serves as a reminder of why civil society must remain vigilant in its battle with the purveyors of hate.”

+He added that Zundel’s death will bring an “especially pernicious saga” to a close.

-Upon his conviction in Germany in 2007, the chief executive officer of the Canadian Jewish Congress called Zundel “one of the most renowned hatemongers.”
+Upon his conviction in Germany in 2007, Bernie Farber, the chief executive officer of the Canadian Jewish Congress, called Zundel “one of the most renowned hatemongers.”

-“That will be his final epitaph,” Bernie Farber said.Report Typo/Error
+“That will be his final epitaph,” he said.Report Typo/Error